-The goal for the day was Preikestolen (the Pulpit Rock), a mountain plateau raging 604 metres above the Lysefjord.
-The 4 kilometre long hike and 330 metre climb takes 2-3 hours one way.
-I started at Preikestolhytta and followed the marked path to the summit which is one of the best views in Norway.
+The goal for the day was Preikestolen (the Pulpit Rock), a mountain plateau raging 604 meters above the Lysefjord.
+The four kilometer long hike and 330 meter climb takes 2-3 hours one way.
+I started at Preikestolhytta Mountain Lodge and followed the marked trail to the summit which is one of the best views in Norway.

 Preikestolen is a popular goal for both Norwegians and foreign tourists.
-It can be crowded on the flat plateau that measures only 25 times 25 metres and with three of the edges going vertically straight down into the Lysefjord.
-This is where parts of Mission Impossible 6 – Fallout was filmed last year and where we can see Tom Cruise is hanging out from the vertical cliff above the Lysefjord.
+It can be crowded on the flat plateau that measures only 25 times 25 meters and with three of the edges going vertically straight down into the Lysefjord.

 The weather was nice most of the time.
 But when I started the descend back towards the starting point, the weather changed dramatically.
 This is why you have to follow the Norwegian Mountain Code when hiking in the Norwegian Mountains, it can change from summer and sunny weather to winter and frost in minutes.

 I continued back through the Oddadalen Valley and had to stop several times due to the numerous waterfalls cascading down into the valley.
 There is definitely a reason the Oddadalen Valley is called “the Valley of Waterfalls”.
 I drove back to Odda and northwards along Sørfjorden to Lofthus.
-Sørfjorden is a 38 kilometre long branch of the 179 kilometer long Hardangerfjord, the Queen of the Fjords.
-This is also the starting point of the famous hike to Trolltunga (The Trolls Tongue), you start at Skjeggedal between Odda and Lofthus.
+Sørfjorden is a 38 kilometer long branch of the 179 kilometer long Hardangerfjord, the Queen of the Fjords.

 At Lofthus I could not resist to stay overnight at Hotel Ullensvang, a hotel that has been voted as the best hotel in Norway.
 The hotel is situated by the fjord, and it was fantastic to swim in the outside pool with fjord view in the afternoon before having a delicious dinner and a cold beer in the evening.
 After a good nights sleep and breakfast at the hotel, I borrowed one of the hotel´s wooden boats and had the fjord all by myself in the morning hours.